+- a.
+A "Not Achieved" grade must be recorded for a student who has had an adequate opportunity to be assessed but has failed to avail themselves of this opportunity. - b.
+Assessment evidence used to award grades needs to be available for verification, and approaches to assessment that involve collection of evidence must be documented.

+Further Assessment Opportunity

-- 1. http://www.nzqa.govt.nz/providers-partners/assessment-and-moderation/assessment-of-standards/generic-resources/gathering-evidence-of-achievement/assessment-opportunities-in-schools/ - 2.
-Assessment evidence used to award grades needs to be available for verification, and approaches to assessment that involve collection of evidence must be documented. - Where manageable, and after further learning has taken place, Candidates may be offered a maximum of one further opportunity for assessment against an assessment standard within a year. - 4.
-All students, including those who did not complete the original assessment for a reason acceptable under the School's policies, must be able to: - a.
-Access the further opportunity, if they wish; and - b.
-Use the further opportunity to improve their original grade. - 5.
-Students must be awarded the higher grade achieved over both opportunities. - 6.
-A resubmission may be offered when students have made mistakes that they should be capable of discovering and correcting on their own.
-Where this is not possible, however, a further assessment opportunity may be more appropriate. - 7.
-A resubmission should be limited to specific aspects of the assessment and no more than one resubmission should be provided per assessment opportunity. - 8.
-A 'Not Achieved' must be reported for a student who has had an adequate opportunity to be assessed but has failed to avail themselves of this opportunity.
+- c.
+Where manageable, and after further learning has taken place, Candidates may be offered a maximum of one further opportunity for assessment against an Assessment Standard within an academic year. - d.
+All students, including those who did not complete the original assessment for a reason acceptable under the School's policies, must be able to: - i. access the further opportunity, if they wish; and - ii. use the further opportunity to improve their original grade. - e.
+Students must be awarded the higher grade achieved over both opportunities.

+Resubmission

+- f.
+A resubmission may be offered to a student who did not achieve the standard if the teacher judges the student has made a minor error or omission that they should be capable of discovering and correcting on their own. - g.
+A resubmission must be limited to specific aspects of the assessment and no more than one resubmission must be provided per assessment opportunity. - h.
+The result of a resubmission is limited to an Achieved grade.

-- 1. Schools must establish an internal moderation process that meets NZQA's requirements and which is applied each year to every internally assessed standard being assessed, to ensure that judgements are consistent with the assessment standard. - 2.
+- 1. Schools must establish an internal moderation process that meets NZQA's requirements, and which is applied each year to every internally assessed standard being assessed, to ensure that judgements are consistent with the assessment standard. - 2.
 Schools must have monitoring systems that ensure they only report results that have been subject to the internal moderation process. - 3.
-Verification through Moderation is the process by which the accuracy of the initial marking is double checked, and grades are either confirmed or altered.
+Verification through Moderation is the process by which the accuracy of the initial marking is double checked, and grades are either confirmed or altered. - 4.
+NZQA Further Information: Internal moderation " NZQA